 The legal basis for processing personal data and how we use your information

-We will process your data on one or more of the following bases:
+We will normally process your data on one or more of the following bases:

 We may use your information for some or all the following purposes:

-We will only use your information for the purpose it was collected (or for similar/related purposes).
-If we would like to use your personal data for an unrelated purpose we will request your consent in advance.
+We will only normally use your information for the purpose it was collected (or for similar/related purposes).
+Your personal data will not be used for an unrelated purpose, save where this continues to be in accordance with the GDPR, in which circumstances we will normally request your consent in advance.